AdobeDocs/journey-optimizer.en/help/using/content-management/generative-push.md

     * **[!UICONTROL Content type]**: This categorizes the nature of the visual element, distinguishing between different forms of visual representation such as photos, graphics, or art.
     * **[!UICONTROL Visual intensity]**: You can control the image's impact by adjusting its intensity.
 A lower setting (2) will create a softer, more restrained appearance, while a higher setting (10) will make the image more vibrant and visually powerful.
+    * **[!UICONTROL Color & tone]**: The overall appearance of the colors within an image and the mood or atmosphere it conveys.
     * **[!UICONTROL Lighting]**: This refers to the lightning present in an image, which shapes its atmosphere and highlights specific elements.
     * **[!UICONTROL Composition]**: This refers to the arrangement of elements within the frame of an image